 “Not everyone gets that lucky though,” says Meghan.
-“The system is too complicated and many parents don’t have the resources or time to navigate it.
+“The early childhood system is too complicated and many parents don’t have the resources or time to navigate it.
 I spent months advocating on Evan’s behalf, going to extra doctor appointments and doing research.
 Once Evan started early intervention, we had weekly visits and group therapy sessions.
 And the phone calls.
 So many phone calls with specialists as we tried to figure out our options.
 Eventually, I had to cut back my hours at work.
 If I had any other social determinant of health—lived in a remote area, had less flexibility with my schedule, less support from my family, you name it—Evan wouldn’t have been able to get the care he needed.
 And there wouldn’t have been anything I could do to change that.”

 While Meghan’s experience is troubling, she is quick to point out that it also suggests the potential power in our systems.

 “Early intervention was incredible and gave us so much support, and we saw first-hand how much influence a pediatrician can have as an advocate,” she says.
 “The supports exist and can help children thrive; we just need to build the connections that make these supports accessible to everyone.”